chiqors/chiqors/README.md

 ## Hi 👋 I am Chiqo!
 I am a full stack software developer, who is passionate about cross-platform development.
 I am not an expert on one programming languages only.
 I have a lot things to learn about technology.
 I will decide one tech stack, once i have joined to a company.

 - 👨🏽‍💻 Currently learning in BAAS Development (Supabase).
+Moving from Monolith into Microservice!
 - 🦉 Most Productive Time used on Night
 - 📅 I'm Most Productive on Saturday & Sunday
 - 🌐 Visit my [porfolio website](https://chiqors.github.io/) for complete background and contact.